 By Madeline Bocaro ©

-“Again his team turned to a promotional film the Beatles themselves made, for “Revolution.”
+(From an article about the making of The Beatles 2009 music video game, Rock Band):“Again the team turned to a promotional film the Beatles themselves made, for “Revolution.”
 Lennon recorded the propulsive single version of the song in pointed response to the verdict by the rest of the band that his original arrangement was too slow.
 They filmed the song for British television, which allowed them to use prerecorded music but had rules against lip-synching.
-In order for Lennon to sing the first verse, he had to let McCartney take over his signature opening scream, and McCartney and Harrison chose to sing the background vocals from “the Glenn Miller version,” as it was dismissively called by Abbey Road engineers.“
+In order for Lennon to sing the first verse, he had to let McCartney take over his signature opening scream, and McCartney and Harrison chose to sing the background vocals from ‘the Glenn Miller version’ as it was dismissively called by Abbey Road engineers.”